peterjwest/mongoat/README.md

 - Define your schema in code, in the model
 - Consequently, no code generation
-- Include references to optimise queries, even nest references
+- Populate relationships to optimise queries, even nested relationships
 - Generate migration files automatically to migrate code easily
 - Migrate your database forwards or backwards